skypilot-org/skypilot/docs/source/serving/sky-serve.rst

 Quick tour: LLM serving
 -----------------------

-Here is a simple example of serving an LLM model (:code:`Mixtral-8x7B-Instruct-v0.1`) on vLLM or TGI:
+Here is a simple example of serving an LLM model (:code:`Mixtral-8x7B-Instruct-v0.1` on vLLM or :code:`lmsys/vicuna-13b-v1.5` on TGI):

 .. tab-set::